 - 13. Research students may be registered on a full-time or part-time basis.
-A student may apply to the Research Degrees Sub-Committee to transfer from full-time to part-time, or vice-versa, with a statement of support from their Principal Supervisor.
+A student may apply to the Registrar to transfer from full-time to part-time, or vice-versa, with a statement of support from their Principal Supervisor.
 Approval to change will depend on the appropriateness of the proposed mode of study for the student's programme of research, a compelling plan for completion of the programme of research, and visa status. - 14.
-A student may apply to the Research Degrees Sub-Committee to suspend study for a period of up to 12 months.
+A student may apply to the Registrar to suspend study for a period of up to 12 months.
 Suspension will be granted only in multiples of one month.
 Normally not more than 12 months' suspension in total will be granted during a student's period of study. - 15.
 Where suspension is granted, a return to study date will be agreed.
 The student must register and resume their studies on that date; otherwise they will be withdrawn from study. - 16.
 The maximum period of study, not including any approved suspension, in months for each award is:

 Award Minimum Expected Maximum

 PhD full-time 24 36 48

 MPhil full-time 12 24 36

 MbR full-time 10 12 14

 PhD part-time 48 72 96

 MPhil part-time 24 48 72

 MbR part-time 20 24 28

-- 17. The Research Degrees Sub-Committee may permit a student to register for a full-time PhD where the normal and maximum period of study are both set at 48 months, in cases where the funding body requires this to be the case, owing to the nature of the proposed programme of research, and provides funding to support an extended period of full-time training. - 18.
+- 17. The Registrar may permit a student to register for a full-time PhD where the expected and maximum period of study are both set at 48 months, in cases where the funding body requires this to be the case, owing to the nature of the proposed programme of research, and provides funding to support an extended period of full-time training. - 18.
 Where a student transfers between full-time and part-time modes of study the maximum period of study will be calculated on a pro-rata basis. - 19.
 The maximum period of study will be reduced to take account of each year of advanced standing granted in recognition of prior learning. - 20.
 A candidate who is a previous graduate or a current member of staff of the University, or who has a relevant academic connection to the University, may be permitted to register for the degree of Doctor of Philosophy by published work.
-In such cases, the student must provide evidence of having authored a minimum of six peer-reviewed refereed publications.
-In such cases, the normal period of study is one year full-time, or two years part-time, to produce a sustained narrative that integrates the published research, through coherent theoretical and methodological evaluation, as an original and independent contribution to knowledge. - 21.
-In exceptional circumstances, the Research Degrees Sub-Committee may recommend to Senate that the maximum period of enrolment for an individual student be extended. - 22.
-Postgraduate research students will normally pursue their programme of study and research at the University of Abertay.
-The Research Degrees Sub-Committee may exceptionally permit a candidate to pursue the whole or part of their research programme elsewhere, providing that appropriate supervisory arrangements have been made, and that the student has access to appropriate research facilities and researcher development and training.
+In such cases, the candidate must provide evidence of having authored a minimum of six peer-reviewed refereed publications.
+In such cases, the expected period of study is one year full-time, or two years part-time, to produce a sustained narrative that integrates the published research, through coherent theoretical and methodological evaluation, as an original and independent contribution to knowledge. - 21.
+In exceptional circumstances, the Registrar, consulting as appropriate with members of the Research Degrees Assessment Panel, may recommend to Senate that the maximum period of enrolment for an individual student be extended. - 22.
+Postgraduate research students will normally pursue their programme of study and research at Abertay University.
+The Registrar may exceptionally permit a candidate to pursue the whole or part of their research programme elsewhere, providing that appropriate supervisory arrangements have been made, and that the student has access to appropriate research facilities and engages in appropriate researcher development and training.